Fergie-B/CI_PP1_AG/README.md

 ### Schedule Section
 - A Responsive Bootstrap form which details the Gym Training times and what is on
 - The form scrolls horizontally at small screen sizes to allow the viewer full view of information
+- User Stories Covered: 1, 8, 9, 11

 ![Schedule](docs/features/features-schedule-section.png)

 ### Sign Up Section
 - A Bootstrap Sign up form is included that offer the user the choice to tick which membership offer they prefer
+- User stories covered: 7

 ![Sign-Up](docs/features/features-sign-up-section.png)

 ### Contact Section
 - A Bootstrap Contact form which alows the user to contact the Gym
 - A Google map is provided allowing the user to located the Gym by address
+- User stories covered: 3, 4, 10

 ![Contact](docs/features/features-contact-section.png)

 ### Footer
 - Includes a column containing links to the Gyms three Social Media accounts
-- Footer links containing Site Copyright and the Privacy Policy links,
+- Footer links containing Site Copyright and the Privacy Policy links
+- User Stories covered: 3, 6, 10, 12

 ![Footer](docs/features/features-footer.png)